Reen06/MLRL/README.md

 ## Features

 - CLI menu for classifying text, managing outcomes, examples, and synonym lists
-- Config-driven design with all outcomes stored in `config/outcomes.json`
+- Config-driven design with outcomes stored as individual files under `config/outcomes/`
 - Normalization pipeline performs lowercasing, simple lemmatization, synonym expansion, and fuzzy spell correction
 - Teach mode captures unknown requests and lets you assign or create outcomes on the fly
 - Lightweight dependency footprint (`scikit-learn`) and no external services